 \section{Results}

-We evaluate our approach by comparing classification methods and foundation model pseudo-labeling (Section~\ref{subsec:methodcomparison}), ablation studies on feature extractors and deployment thresholds (Section~\ref{subsec:ablation}), and real-world field testing on the Great Barrier Reef alongside expert ecologists (Section~\ref{subsec:real}).
+We evaluate the proposed pipeline by comparing classification methods and foundation model pseudo-labeling (Section~\ref{subsec:methodcomparison}), ablation studies on feature extractors and deployment thresholds (Section~\ref{subsec:ablation}), and real-world field testing on the Great Barrier Reef alongside expert ecologists (Section~\ref{subsec:real}).

-\subsection{Comparison of proposed approaches}
+\subsection{Comparison of Proposed Approaches}

-Patch classification enables interpretation of model outputs, improving trust and transparency in the approach; and also enables sub-image deployment decisions if the operational setup enables coral device deployment from both sides of the vessel.
-Patch classification outperforms whole frame classification by 15.2\% overall F1 score (Table~\ref{table:wholeframe}).
+Patch classification enables interpretation of model outputs, improving trust and transparency in the pipeline; and also enables sub-image deployment decisions if the operational setup enables coral device deployment from both sides of the vessel.
+Patch-level classification outperforms image-level classification by 15.2\% overall F1 score (Table~\ref{table:wholeframe}).

-We also investigated the performance of models when trained with CLIP~\cite{radford2021learning} and ChatGPT-4o~\cite{openai2025chatgpt4o} pseudo-labeling.
+We also investigated the performance of classifiers when trained with CLIP~\cite{radford2021learning} and ChatGPT-4o~\cite{openai2025chatgpt4o} pseudo-labeling.
 Table~\ref{table:patchvsimage} demonstrates that CLIP supervision, which requires only image labels, still achieves 73.32\% overall F1 score and ChatGPT-4o, which requires no human labels at all, achieves 70.47\% overall F1 score.
 This highlights that large vision-language foundation models could be used to supplement human labels or as an additional source of pseudo-labeled data in scenarios where human annotation is not available or extremely limited.